tom-osborne/qb-speedcameras/README.md

 Config.alertPolice = true         -- Whether to alert police above certain speed Config.alertSpeed = 130           -- Alerts police when caught above this speed
 Config.useBilling = true          -- Bills player by fineAmount automatically if true - Only change if you know what you're doing
+Config.showNotification = false   -- Shows a notification when caught
+Config.sendEmail = true           -- Sends an email when caught, false shows a notification

+Config.ignoredJobs = {            -- Table of jobs that wll not get fined by the cameras when on duty 'police',
+  'ambulance'
+}

 Config.Cameras = {
   -- [Speed] = ...